lars-t-hansen/swat/plans/ROADMAP.md

 ### Required

-* Better pretty-printer
-* Move to separate repo for better issue tracking and visibility
 * More documentation, esp about how to use for web development
 * More test code
 * Less brittle compiler / better error messages by reading phrase-at-a-time so that